As dip for fruit and pretzels, this dark chocolate hummus is a surprising hit at parties and showers. It’s perfect for entertaining!

-Dark chocolate hummus?
-It’s a bit unexpected, but oh-so-delicious and our new favorite snack for parties and gatherings.
-It was met with high praise at our latest book club, and disappeared quickly at another family gathering.
-Instead of vegetables like a traditional hummus, we treat it like a fruit dip and serve it with strawberries, pineapple, green apple slices, and my favorite: salty pretzels.
-Keep reading for the recipe for this healthy appetizer…it really is the best!
+Dark chocolate hummus is a bit unexpected, but wow is it oh-so-delicious and a fan favorite snack for parties and gatherings!
+This sweet spin on the savory dip has a rich chocolaty flavor and creamy texture.
+Instead of vegetables like a traditional hummus, treat it like a fruit dip and serve it with strawberries, pineapple, green apple slices, and our favorite: salty pretzels.
+This healthy appetizer is always a hit and impresses everyone!

 How to make chocolate hummus